gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 ## Wrapping up

-NeoVintageous's defaults are usually good.
 I have the following set in my neovintageousrc file:

 ```vim
 set ignorecase